 Students will also be given time each day for independent study.

 The module will be assessed via:

 - Contribution in class including participation in workshop activities.

-- Individual reflective assessment – up to 1000 words (50%, written reflective piece of your key learning on the course)
+- Weekly reflective assessment – up to 1000 words (60%, individually written reflective piece of your key learnings on the course)

-- Group presentation (50%, report on addressing a leadership challenge)
+- Group presentation (40%, innovatively addressing a leadership challenge)

 Everyone who completes the course – whether or not they sit the exam - will receive a certificate of attendance.
 However, by completing the assessment aspects you will also receive a grade/mark for the course which can be helpful to you.

 Materials will be updated here after each lecture.

 This course is open to undergraduate and graduate students in any discipline.
 You may also join the course if currently in employment and would like to boost your leadership, communication and innovation skills.
 We welcome individuals from all backgrounds, including students who are currently studying another subject but who want to broaden their knowledge in another discipline.
 Students should also meet our standard entry requirements and must be aged 18 or over by the time the Summer School commences and have a good understanding of the English language.